 The idea that you know best about what should happen in your organization goes hand-in-hand with the notion that you still need help keeping it all running.
 It is rare that a single individual knows everything about a very complex problem, let alone knows all of the steps that may be required to solve them.
 The same is true with tools.
 Chef provides help with infrastructure management.
 And Chef can help solve very complicated problems.
 Chef also has a large community of users who have a lot of experience solving a lot of very complex problems.
-That Chef community can provide knowledge and support in areas that your organization may not have and (along with Chef) can help your organization solve any complex problem.
+That community can provide knowledge and support in areas that your organization may not have and (along with Chef) can help your organization solve any complex problem.

-The key underlying principle of Chef is that you (the user) knows best about what your environment is, what it should do, and how it should be maintained.
-Chef is designed to not make assumptions about any of those things.
+The key underlying principle of Chef is that you (the user) know best about what your environment is, what it should do, and how it should be maintained.
+The chef-client is designed to not make assumptions about any of those things.
 Only the individuals on the ground—that’s you and your team—understand the technical problems and what is required to solve them.
 Only your team can understand the human problems (skill levels, audit trails, and other internal issues) that are unique to your organization and whether any single technical solution is viable.

 Lots of companies, ranging from small startups to the largest companies on the planet.

-There are some other applications out there that do things similar to Chef.
+There are other applications out there that do things similar to Chef.
 We believe that we are different (and better) and that by choosing Chef you are choosing the best option.

 Chef is different from Puppet in a number of important ways:

-Cfengine and Chef aren’t very similar at all, outside of both applications embracing the concept of Single Copy Nirvana.
+CFEngine and Chef aren’t very similar at all, outside of both applications embracing the concept of Single Copy Nirvana.

-For history of Chef, where it came from and how it evolved, watch these two (short) videos:
+For a history of Chef, where it came from and how it evolved, watch these two (short) videos: